MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 `storage_provider.external_options.provider`

 : Name of the external storage provider.
-AWS is currently the only available option.
+Currently, AWS is the only available option.

   - Valid values: `aws`
   - Default: `aws`